jefische/social-media-api/README.md

 - **Error Handling & Validation**
   Includes resource validation and clean error responses—for example:
-  - `201 Created` for successful creations
+  - `401 Unauthorized` for incorrect username and password
-  - `404 Not Found` for missing resources
+  - `409 Conflict` for duplicate username on registration
   - Custom exceptions and global exception handling to improve API reliability

 - **Testing & Local Development**